 Protective options are sometimes the most intimidating for people, but they shouldn’t be.
 Custom night guards are completely normal and can free you from a lot of pain!

 If you’re suffering from bruxism we may suggest a night guard to help prevent further oral damages.
-We don’t recommend wearing a store-bought mouth guard as they won’t fit your mouth specifically, which can cause future complications.
-A night guard is also different than a sports guard.
-All of our night guards (and sports guards) are custom made to fit you individually so you can get the best night’s sleep every night.
+We don’t recommend wearing a store-bought mouth guard as they won’t always fit your mouth specifically, which can cause future complications.

 Take a Hiatus from Caffeine and Alcohol